Morpho-lang/morpho/morpho5/docs/functionals.md

 ## VolumeEnclosed
 [tagvolumeenclosed]: # (volumeenclosed)

-An `VolumeEnclosed` functional calculates the volume enclosed by a surface of line elements.
-Note that this estimate may be inaccurate for highly deformed surfaces.
+A `VolumeEnclosed` functional is used to calculate the volume enclosed by a surface.
+Note that this estimate may become inaccurate for highly deformed surfaces.

     var lv = VolumeEnclosed()

 ## Volume
 [tagvolume]: # (volume)

-An `Volume` functional calculates the volume of volume elements.
+A `Volume` functional calculates the volume of volume elements.

     var lv = Volume()